GAL4 Fly Lines

 About the Innovation

 We demonstrate the feasibility of generating thousands of transgenic Drosophila melanogaster lines in which the expression of an exogenous gene is reproducibly directed to distinct small subsets of cells in the adult brain.
-We expect the expression patterns produced by the collection of 5,000 lines that we are currently generating to encompass all neurons in the brain in a variety of intersecting patterns.
+We expect the expression patterns produced by the collection of 5,000 lines that we are currently generating to encompass all neurons in the brain in various intersecting patterns.

 Overlapping 3-kb DNA fragments from the flanking noncoding and intronic regions of genes thought to have patterned expression in the adult brain were inserted into a defined genomic location by site-specific recombination.
 These fragments were then assayed for their ability to function as transcriptional enhancers in conjunction with a synthetic core promoter designed to work with a wide variety of enhancer types.
 An analysis of 44 fragments from four genes found that >80% drive expression patterns in the brain; the observed patterns were, on average, comprised of <100 cells.

 Our results suggest that the D. melanogaster genome contains >50,000 enhancers and that multiple enhancers drive distinct subsets of expression of a gene in each tissue and developmental stage.
-We expect that these lines will be valuable tools for neuroanatomy as well as for the elucidation of neuronal circuits and information flow in the fly brain.
+We expect that these lines will be valuable tools for neuroanatomy and the elucidation of neuronal circuits and information flow in the fly brain.

-Our preliminary analysis of the patterns observed from 7,000 lines indicates that it should be possible to establish a collection of transgenic Drosophila lines, each directing expression to a small subset of cells in the adult brain, and which in sum cover all cells in the brain.
+Our preliminary analysis of the patterns observed from 7,000 lines indicates that it should be possible to establish a collection of transgenic Drosophila lines, each directing expression to a small subset of cells in the adult brain.
+In sum, cover all cells in the brain.
 About half the fragments we tested gave expression in 10 to 200 cells—0.03 to 0.7 percent of the 30,000 cells thought to comprise the central brain, a fraction of cells that should be useful for a number for anatomical, physiological or behavioral studies.
-We recognize that the preferred cell number for behavioral studies is not known and will certainly depend on the particular behavior and assay; however, we expect that our lines and the experimental approaches they enable will provide the versatility needed to generate expression patterns of the desired sizes.
-We expect that the 3,000 lines we expect to generate having expression patterns within the 10 to 200 range of cell numbers will be adequate to represent the vast majority, if not all, cells in the central brain in a variety of overlapping patterns.
-But they are not individually adequate to provide cell type specific expression.
-To achieve that goal, we are using intersectional methods as described in section new genetic tools for manipulating transgene expression below.
+We recognize that the preferred cell number for behavioral studies is unknown and will certainly depend on the particular behavior and assay; however, we expect that our lines and the experimental approaches they enable will provide the versatility needed to generate expression patterns of the desired sizes.
+Furthermore, we expect that the 3,000 lines we expect to generate having expression patterns within the 10 to 200 range of cell numbers will be adequate to represent the vast majority, if not all, cells in the central brain in various overlapping patterns.
+But they are not individually adequate to provide cell type-specific expression.
+To achieve that goal, we use intersectional methods as described in the section of new genetic tools for manipulating transgene expression below.

-Barret Pfeiffer, Chris Murphy, Heather Dionne were the lead individuals in constructing the lines, working with Genetic Systems, Inc. and the Fly Facility.
+Barret Pfeiffer, Chris Murphy, and Heather Dionne led individuals to construct the lines, working with Genetic Systems, Inc. and the Fly Facility.
 Teri Ngo worked closely with the FlyLight histology team to generate the confocal images.

-In addition to the adult brain and ventral nerve cord, the lines are being imaged in the third instar larval nervous system by the FlyLight project team and the expression patterns are being analyzed by a team led by Jim Truman.
+In addition to the adult brain and ventral nerve cord, the lines are being imaged in the third instar larval nervous system by the FlyLight project team, and a team led by Jim Truman analyzed the expression patterns.